Human resources overview

 As you work with Human resources, you'll decide how to structure your organization, using elements, such as departments, jobs, and positions.
 These are among the foundational elements that you'll configure in Human resources.
 Individual employees are assigned to positions which are associated with jobs.

-- Organize your workforce using departments, jobs, and positions
+- Organize your workforce by using departments, jobs, and positions

-- Set up HR parameters across legal entities
+- Set up Human resources (HR) parameters across legal entities

 Recruit, hire, and motivate employees

 Recruitment projects manage the content used in advertisements for open positions, and can help you manage applications for job openings.
 You can use them to track responses to job postings for a specific recruitment project, or specific applicants, and update the status of open positions.
 You can also hire single applicants or manage "mass hire projects," that facilitate hiring multiple workers, for example, to meet seasonal business needs.

 After you've hired staff, you can set up plans to effectively and equitably manage compensation, as well as manage items, such as computers or phones, that your organization lends to its employees.
 You can create fixed and variable compensation plans, as well as define rules that apply the compensation plan to meet the criteria for that plan.

 To help your employees reach their career objectives while delivering critical business needs you can set up goals, create performance reviews and track feedback.
 To help employees develop needed skills, you can also set up instructors, course types, courses, course descriptions, agendas, tracks, and sessions before you assign an instructor to a course, or register someone for a course.
 Instructors must already exist as workers, applicants, or contacts.

 In addition to compensating your staff with wages, salaries, and bonuses, you can develop benefit programs such as health insurance and retirement plans.
 You can also manage benefits such as loan programs, in which your company lends items, such as computers or phones, to its employees.